atlantis2013/jigsaw/README.markdown

 -----------------
 New version 1.5 is out.  with added 'breakbot.rb' library which tricks the Jigsaw server into thinking we are a user on a browser and not an automated tool.
-This allows us to do what ever we want and not get stoped/blocked by their WAF
+This allows us to do what ever we want and not get stopped/blocked by their WAF

 New Features:

 	-Proxy support!
-This allows you to run jigsaw through an HTTP proxy such as burp for further analysis or staying annonymous
+This allows you to run jigsaw through an HTTP proxy such as burp for further analysis or staying anonymous

 	-Debugging.
-Now you can view each HTTP request/response if you want to troubleshoot the next time they figure out somethign to stop the tool
+Now you can view each HTTP request/response if you want to troubleshoot the next time they figure out something to stop the tool

 Update 10/20/2012